 Dr Louis went for a swim and had an epiphany.

 Twenty years ago, Dr Louis Crowe, an Irish Medical Doctor, went for a swim in the cold Irish sea.
-On getting out, he shivered like he always did, only this time, he noticed something new: His teeth chattered at the same speed his legs shook.
+Getting out, he shivered like he always would, only this time, he noticed something: His teeth chattered at the same speed his legs shook.